gameblabla/gmenunx/README.md

 If you decide you want to install it, there is an option to do that in the Settings menu.
 You can uninstall it as the default launcher the same way.

-The 'update' option shows if you have installed 350teric, and copies all missing files over to recover or update what it can.
+The 'update' option shows if you have installed 350teric but are running from a new opk.
+It overwrites the binary, the manual, and the settings file, and replaces any missing files in subfolders.

 ## Controls